tiratira/AskAnywhere/README.md

 - Spawn an ask dialog from anywhere with `Ctrl+Alt+?`
 - Command triggers starting with `/`
 - Code mode and Translator mode support
+- Chinese and English language support
 - More features on the way

 ## Limitations
-- Currently support Chinese only, more to come
 - Occasionally spawn asking bar at wrong position
+- Could not output `\n` char for now.

 ## Prerequisites
 - Running Windows 10(19041+) or Windows 11 system